Info on this page

-Lilac jelly is a truly unique gift idea, a fun treat to make for the people who "have everything."
+Lilac jelly is a truly unique gift idea, a fun treat to make for the people who “have everything.”
 It has a wonderfully floral taste and scent!
 You will love this recipe for canning lilac jelly.
 Lilac jelly is now one of my favorite top 10 easy homemade jelly recipes.

 4 c. lilac flowers